Ditch Bag Contents: Don’t Forget This!

 The ditch bag should include handheld flares for signaling rescue services.

-- Flares should not emit slag that may fall onto the user’s arm.
+• Flares should not emit slag that may fall onto your arm.

 Parachute flares are effective for attracting emergency services’ attention: